EmmaTopolovec/CanvasParticles/README.md

 # CanvasParticles
-Animated particle effect using the HTML &lt;canvas> and JavaScript
+Animated and randomized particle effect using the HTML &lt;canvas> and JavaScript

 ![Example](CanvasParticlesScreenshot.png)